-SEMA is working with key members of Congress to pass the “Recognizing the Protection of Motorsports Act” (RPM Act), which clarifies that it is legal to make emissions-related changes to a street vehicle for the purpose of converting it into a racecar used exclusively in competition.
-The RPM Act also confirms that it is legal to produce, market and install racing equipment.
-SEMA is urging its members and all racing enthusiasts to contact their members of Congress and ask for them to support the bill.
+SEMA is working with key members of Congress to pass the “Recognizing the Protection of Motorsports Act” (RPM Act), H.R.
+3281 and S. 2736, which clarifies that it is legal to make emissions-related changes to a street vehicle for the purpose of converting it into a racecar used exclusively in competition.
+The RPM Act would also confirm in Federal law that it is legal to produce, market and install racing equipment.
+SEMA is urging its members and all racing enthusiasts to contact their members of Congress and them to support the bill.
 To send a letter to your members of Congress (it takes less than 30 seconds), visit www.sema.org/rpm.

 Background: In July 2015, the U.S. Environmental Protection Agency (EPA) inserted a provision into the proposed greenhouse gas rule for trucks and buses stating that the Clean Air Act (CAA) prohibits emissions system modifications to motor vehicles that are converted for racing.
 The language also provided the EPA with the authority to regulate race products which can be installed on highway vehicles.
-While the EPA removed the provision from the final greenhouse gas rule, the agency continues to assert its newfound authority to regulate race parts and its position that converted street vehicles are illegal even if there is no enforcement against the individual.
-Accordingly, Congress needs to pass the RPM Act to provide certainty to the racing community that the hobby will be preserved.
+While the EPA removed the provision from the final greenhouse gas rule, the agency continues to assert that it has the authority to regulate race parts and its position that converted street vehicles are illegal.
+Congress must pass the RPM Act to provide certainty to the racing community that the hobby will be preserved.

 Collector Car Appreciation Day:

-July 10, 2020 marked the 11th consecutive year that Congress has commemorated "Collector Car Appreciation Day" with a resolution.
+July 9, 2021, marked the 12th consecutive year that Congress has commemorated "Collector Car Appreciation Day" with a resolution.
 This annual event raises awareness of the vital role automotive restoration and collection plays in American society.
 The resolution noted that “the collection and restoration of historic and classic cars is an important part of preserving the technological achievements and cultural heritage of the United States.”
 With the support of SEMA and the SEMA Action Network (SAN), car clubs, enthusiast organizations, and affiliated businesses hosted more than 140 official events to commemorate the day.
 Events ranged from car cruises to small-business open houses and product giveaways.
-The next CCAD is scheduled for Friday, July 9, 2021 and SEMA will be working with Senators Burr and Tester to pass a CCAD resolution to honor the event.
+The next CCAD is scheduled for Friday, July 8, 2022, and SEMA will be working with the U.S. Senate to pass a CCAD resolution to honor the event.
 For more information: Collector Car Appreciation Day